 I don’t mean that God’s a glutton for punishment.
-He also made a world that is undeniably, heartbreakingly beautiful and surprising, full of deep pleasures and enduring attractions.
+He also made a world that is undeniably, heart-breakingly beautiful and surprising, full of deep pleasures and enduring attractions.
 I have a (scientist) friend who once referred to the natural world as exhibiting signs of God’s extravagance.
-When I consider the varieties of things and people in the world—the sheer number of plants and animals (often of the same species!)
-It suggests to me that God really is extravagant; he made a world full of dramatically different kinds of things, because he likes it that way.
-Did we need so many different colors and sounds and tastes and sights in the world?
+When I consider the varieties of things and people in the world—the sheer number of plants and animals (often of the same species!) it suggests to me that God really is extravagant; he made a world full of dramatically different kinds of things, because he likes it that way.
+Did we really need so many different colors and sounds and tastes and sights in the world?
 So many powerfully beautiful places?

-As the character, “El Gallo” says in The Fantasticks (an off, off-Broadway musical I grew up with,
+As the character, “El Gallo” says in The Fantasticks (an off, off-Broadway musical I grew up with),

 There is a curious paradox that no one can explain. / Who understands the secrets of the reaping of the grain? / Who understands why spring is born out of winter's laboring pain? / Or why we all must die a bit before we grow again? / I do not know the answer / I merely know it's true / I hurt them for that reason / And myself a little bit, too.